 I think I was in first grade when I first learned Caroline’s name.
-I’d had my hand raised to answer a question, but the teacher called on Caroline instead.
+I’d raised my hand to answer a question, but the teacher called on Caroline instead.
 When the girl spoke, I noticed that she had a funny voice.
 I decided I didn’t like her.

 Back then, an observer would have said that I played by myself at recess.
 They would have been right, but, also wrong.
 I spent every recess with a set of imaginary characters, having adventures in the fantasy universe where they lived.
 I had no idea that across the playground, in a different world and with a different set of characters, Caroline was playing the same game.

 I can't remember who conjured the pivotal spell that caused our worlds to collide, but I know the deed was done on a warm fall day in second grade.
-Suddenly, Caroline and I found ourselves running from the same giant snake, which stood on its tale to loom at twice our combined height.
+Suddenly, Caroline and I found ourselves running from the same giant snake, which stood on its tail to loom at twice our combined height.
 Caroline used her magic to hold the monster at bay while I ran ahead and found a place for us to hide.
 And then we were sitting crammed together in a tiny niche under the playground, panting from our close escape.

 “You play games like this too?”
 I asked, surprised.